-Mix up content with an attractive form to engage your readers, make them more likely to share, come back regularly and convert.
+Mix up content with an attractive form to engage your readers and make them more likely to share, come back regularly, and convert.

-Check out our article how to craft content that people love to share.
+Check out our article on how to craft content that people love to share.

-Although your blog shouldn’t be used to promote your business and services directly, it does that thanks to content.
+Although your blog shouldn’t be used to promote your business and services directly, it does that, thanks to content.
 But why should you stop writing only on your blog?
 Making your blog a popular place with loyal readers is a very difficult task.
 Try to go outside your playing field and share the information with a wider audience.
-Probably you have read some industry-orientated blogs or portals.
+Probably, you have read some industry-orientated blogs or portals.
 You’ll have the opportunity to build greater awareness around your brand and yourself as an expert.
-The point is that your blog, weather you’re at the starting or middle point of your campaign, you have a limited reader base.
+The point is that your blog, whether you’re at the starting or middle point of your campaign, has a limited reader base.

-Even the best crafted content could be difficult to find, so try to make your first steps in blogosphere.
+Even the best-crafted tent could be difficult to find, so try to make your first steps in the intoogosphere.

 Call To Action

-Call to actions can seem to be unimportant, but they are also the elements, that could state the difference.
+Call to action seems to be unimportant, but they are also the elements tat could state the difference.
 They’re the first step the user takes in terms of conversion.
 Try to place visible buttons with text encouraging your users to take action on a presented offer.
-It’s as simple as adding terms like: “Sign-up”, “Check out offer for free”, “Download free ebook” or “Try for free today!”.
+It’s as simple as adding words like: “Sign-up,” “Check out offer for free,” “Download free ebook,” or “Try for free today!”.
 A visible call-to-action statement to grab your reader’s attention and push him further down the conversion funnel.

 Landing pages are created on purpose.
-As your whole website is created to show your product or services, your blog provides content, the landing page is created to score the lead and gain a new customer.
-It’s the place where your business and people need meet.
+As your whole website is redesigned to show your product or services, your blog provides content, t; trending page is designed to score the lead and gain a new customer.
+It’s the place where your business and people need to meet.
 Try to maximize the probability that your user will convert and turn into a client.
 Always try to direct your traffic to the landing page.
-It’s always better to have your user, which walked through your conversion funnel, on a conversion optimized web page, than having one on your homepage hoping that he will eventually find it.
+It’s always better to have your user, whiwholked through your conversion funnel, on a conversion-optimized page tan having one on your homepage, hoping that he will eventually find it.

 Find out more about landing pages and conversion rate optimization.

 Social Media is more about gathering fans and pushing your content forward.
-The most important aspect, besides the shareability is the communication.
+The most important aspect, besides the shareability, is the communication.
 Have you checked your email lately?
-Can you tell how many emails you received from your readers lately?
+Can you tell me how many emails you have received from your readers recently?
 Probably some, if hardly any.
-Now check how many comments, likes or retweets you scored in your social media profiles.
+Now, check how many comments, likes, or retweets you scored on your social media profiles.
 Probably much more.
-Furthermore I can bet that a moment ago you liked or commented on your favorite blogger’s new article or another piece of content on the Internet.
+Furthermore, I can bet that a moment ago, you liked or commented on your favorite blogger’s new article or another piece of content on the Internet.

-Social Media allows you to contact with people fast, easily and on the channel of their choice.
-That’s also the quickest way to catch up with the influencers in your niche, by putting on a human face on your brand and providing a real time service to your customers.
+Social Media allows you to contact people quickly on their channel.
+That’s also the quickest way to catch up with the influencers in your niche by putting on a human face on your brand and providing a real-time service to your customers.

 Once you caught the lead, that is only the beginning of the process.
 Even if you’re new prospect is interested in the information or service you’ve provided, it doesn’t mean that he’s ready to become your customer.
-Leaving contact information like e-mail or any other contact data is the first step and a sign of high interest and big probability of unsolved issue the user has encountered.
+Leaving contact information like email or any other contact data is the first step and a sign of high interest and biga probability of unsolved ississuese the user has encountered.

-Provide the user with content that he might be interested in, like newest information about your brand or special offer,and a free trial of your service.
-You will build your potential client’s confidence around your offer and build trust.
-Even if the user won’t become your customer, the professional client service will surely turn into more referrals.
+Provide the user with content that he might be interested in, like new the est information about your brand or special offer, and a free trial of your service.
+You will build your potential client’s confidence around your request and build trust.
+Even if the user wondoesn’t becomeua r customer, the professional client service will surely turn into more referrals.

 Inbound marketing is a strategy and ongoing process.
 Be aware not to set it and forget it.
-Like any other online activity, it needs much of your attention and ongoing improvements in order to maximize it’s effectiveness.
+Like any other online activity, it needs much of your attention and continuous improvements in order to maximize it’itsfectiveness.
 Complex inbound marketing strategies are adapted to various users on different levels of brand awareness.
-Properly crafted tactics are scalable and are efficient in attracting users, who aren’t familiar with the brand, but present in industry related segments.
-Don’t stop improving your inbound marketing’s informational path until your inbound marketing machine will build awareness and increase the interest of users over time; even the ones with no intention to purchase.
+Properly crafted tactics are scalable and are efficient in attracting users who aren’t familiar with the brand bt present in indindustry-relatedgments.
+Don’t stop improving your inbound marketing’s informational path until your inbound marketing machine builds awareness and increase the interest of users over time, even the ones with no intention to purchase.